 Until recently, it was never understood how much cortisol negatively affects bone health.
-However, several recent research studies from Italy and the United States demonstrated that high levels of cortisol correlate directly to low levels of bone mineral density.
+However, high levels of cortisol correlate directly to low levels of bone mineral density.

 The exact reasons why cortisol causes bone loss isn’t entirely clear yet.
 However, preliminary evidence suggests cortisol: (i) interferes with calcium, magnesium and other mineral absorption in the intestines, (ii) inhibits osteoblast (bone building) activity and (iii) activates osteoclasts which causes bone to be resorbed (bones degrade faster).

 To help you maintain normal cortisol levels, TrueOsteo™ includes an ashwagandha plant extract called Sensoril®.